HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/access/index.md

 # Accessing the Presentation Designer

-This section provides the steps on how to access the HCL Presentation Designer and details on the user interface.
+This section provides the steps on how to access the Presentation Designer and details on the user interface.

 ## Prerequisite